 Roger D. Smith, JD, Director of Government and Corporate Affairs at the American Association for Marriage and Family Therapy (AAMFT)

-Marriage and family therapists (MFTs) are a key resource for improving the nation’s mental wellbeing.
+Marriage and family therapists (MFTs) are a key resource for improving the nation’s mental well-being.
 As one of the five core mental health disciplines recognized by the federal government under the Public Health Service Act, they are licensed and trained to provide individual, family, and group psychotherapy services from the perspective that relationships matter.
-There are approximately 62,000 licensed MFTs in the United States, but burdensome state licensure requirements may be preventing them from going where they’re needed most.
+There are approximately 54,000 licensed MFTs in the United States, but burdensome state licensure requirements may prevent them from going where they’re needed most.

 Licensure is a critical step that protects the public from harm and ensures that MFTs meet a standard of competence and training before providing services.
 All MFTs, for example, must earn a master’s or doctoral degree in marriage and family therapy or a related discipline, and pass a clinical exam.
 Problems arise, however, when a licensed MFT wants to practice in a new state.
-And in an increasingly mobile nation, that’s not a corner case: over 4.8 million Americans moved to a different state in 2018.
+And in an increasingly mobile nation, that’s not a corner case: over 27.1 million Americans moved in 2021.

-“Licensed MFTs who are seeking to practice in a different state than the one they were originally licensed in are often faced with extreme administrative and financial burdens,” says Roger D. Smith, JD, Director of Government and Corporate Affairs at the American Association for Marriage and Family Therapy (AAMFT), where he is also general counsel.
+“Licensed MFTs who are seeking to practice in a different state than the one they were originally licensed in are often faced with extreme administrative and financial burdens,” said Roger D. Smith, JD, Director of Government and Corporate Affairs at the American Association for Marriage and Family Therapy (AAMFT) in 2021.
 “These barriers have the greatest impact among rural and underserviced communities, which have the most severe shortages of behavioral health providers.”

 How MFTs Currently Seek Licensure in a New State

 Each state regulates its own licensure requirements, creating a patchwork of different rules and standards across the nation.
-In many cases, an MFT who has already been licensed elsewhere can only get licensed in a new state if they’re able to prove that their qualifications are ‘substantially equivalent’ to the new state’s licensure standards.
+In many cases, an MFT who has already been licensed elsewhere can only get licensed in a new state if they can prove that their qualifications are “substantially equivalent” to the new state’s licensure standards.

 MFTs seeking licensure in a different state may need to supply course syllabi from years ago, track down supervision logs and past supervisors, and even retake courses because the title required by the new state is different than the one required by the old state.

-All of this takes time and money and it comes during a period when the recently-moved MFT is not able to work and make a steady income in their new state.
+All of this takes time and money, and it comes during a period when the recently-moved MFT cannot work and make a steady income in their new state.
 MFTs with decades of experience find themselves not providing critical care to clients, but instead tracking down people and documentation that can prove they know what they already know.